joshwadd/End2end_Driving_Keras/README.md

 ## # Preprocessing

 Each image is cropped before it is fed into the network, removing information that is not useful for steering the car.
-This is namly the top of the image containing the sky and horizon, and the bottom of the image containing
+This is namly the top of the image containing the sky and horizon, and the bottom of the image containing the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2MjgxMDUyNSwzMzAzNDUyNjgsLTQwMj
+eyJoaXN0b3J5IjpbMzE0NDI2MTAsMzMwMzQ1MjY4LC00MDI1ND
-U0MTYyMiwtMTA0ODA4MTQ5XX0=
+E2MjIsLTEwNDgwODE0OV19
 -->